-The Department of Geography at Royal Holloway is a vibrant hub of elite research and researchers.
+The Department of Geography is a hub for world-leading research, knowledge exchange and public engagement.

 Our three Research Groups

 This AHRC research project (a collaboration with the Royal Botanic Gardens, Kew) explores the movement of objects into and out of the Economic Botany Collection at Kew, established in 1847.
 Botanical specimens and artefacts made of plant materials were sent to Kew from all over the world, and a large quantity were re-circulated to schools, museums and botanic gardens in the UK and overseas.
 Our project seeks to map these flows, discovering and forging global connections.

 The Royal Holloway Centre for the GeoHumanities is a major initiative linking arts and humanities scholars and practitioners, geographers and the creative, cultural and heritage sectors.
 It showcases and fosters work with an arts and humanities orientation on issues that have a strong geographical resonance, such as space, place, landscape and environment.